alexpls/interview-questions/README.md

     - What were the advantages/disadvantages of that structure?
     - If you were able to start something from scratch, how would you structure it?

+- How do you know whether something needs to be refactored?

 - How do you make sure that the code you've written is doing what you expect it to do?
     - How do you make sure your teammates' code is doing what it should do?

 - Once your code is ready to deliver to customers, how do you do that?

-    - What about code that's been deployed already - how do you know it's working as expected?
+- What are some ways to know that your deployed code is doing what it should be doing?
-    - What happens when something you've delivered isn't working in production?
+    - If you find that something isn't working in production, what do you do?

 ---

+- Can you talk about a project that you've seen through to completion?

 - How do you know what the most important thing to work on is?